sheeptechnologies/crader/docs/reference/parsing.md

 ## SCIPIndexer

 `SCIPIndexer` runs external SCIP tools to extract cross-file relations such as calls and definitions.
-This is currently the bottleneck for file-incremental indexing; the roadmap includes replacing SCIP with Mycelium (stack graphs in Python): https://github.com/sheeptechnologies/mycelium.git.

 ```python
 from crader.graph.indexers.scip import SCIPIndexer